Dow Jones Industrial Average

 the same.
 (Only the divisor has changed).

-To see all Dow Divisor values (1928 to present), please click
+To see the Dow Divisor values from 1990 to present, please click

 Actual Calculation of the Dow 30 Average for 03-07-2008

 On 03-07-2008, the closing prices for the stocks that make up the Dow 30 were:

 || Company Name || || 3M Co. || 76.51